queeriouslabs/wegetit/README.md

   Returns:

-  - Redirect to the mainpage with an anchor to #ConversationID for a newly created conversation
+  - Redirect to the mainpage with an anchor to #ThreadID for a newly created thread

-- `POST /conversations/:convo_id/definitions`
+- `POST /threads/:convo_id/perspectives`

   Parameters:

   - term : String
-  - initial_definition : String
+  - initial_interpretation : String

   Returns:

-  - Redirect to the mainpage with an anchor to #DefinitionID for the newly created definition
+  - Redirect to the mainpage with an anchor to #PerspectiveID for the newly created perspective

-- `POST /conversations/:convo_id/definitons/:definition_id/paraphrases`
+- `POST /threads/:convo_id/perspectives/:perspective_id/paraphrases`

   Parameters: